Managing session variables

 Session Variables Panel

-Illustration 1.
-The "Session variables" panel
+Figure 1.
+"Session Variables" panel

 Adding a new session variable

-In the new row added at the very top of the panel we fill in:
+In the new row added at the very top of the panel, we fill in:

-• Mid - the variable key
+• Mid - variable key

-• Service id - after attaching the session variable to a service, the name of that service will appear here
+• Service ID - after attaching the session variable to a service, the name of that service will appear here

 • Output parameter - if the session variable will be an output parameter of the service, it will be specified here